Affiliate links on Android Authority may earn us a commission. Learn more.

 Of course, both the temperature sensor and the S8 SiP are also available on the Apple Watch Series 8.
 What really sets the Ultra apart is a more than 75% larger battery.
 Apple claims the Ultra provides 36 hours of regular use between charges.
 I consistently found that I easily exceeded Apple’s estimates, getting more than 40 hours from each charge.
 That included daily GPS workouts and multiple nights of sleep tracking.
 To stretch battery life, the Watch Ultra also offers a Low Power mode that should get users about 15 hours of GPS use.
 In this mode, I found a one-hour workout only used about 5% of the battery, again suggesting that Apple’s claims are conservative.

 When you do empty the tank, the Ultra also taps into Apple’s fast-charging technology.
 According to the company, it charges from zero to 80% in about an hour and will reach a full charge in just 30 minutes more.
-I found these estimates slightly generous, with the reality being about 10 minutes longer — just slightly longer than the Galaxy Watch 5 Pro.
+I found these estimates slightly generous.
+In reality, charging took about 10 minutes longer — just slightly longer than the Galaxy Watch 5 Pro.

 Health and fitness tracking: Fit for the fittest

-A number of useful health and fitness additions on the Apple Watch Ultra aren’t unique to this device. watchOS 9 brought advanced training tools to all eligible devices, including heart rate zones, running power, and multisport support for triathletes, plus more detailed sleep tracking, improved heart rate variability data, and a lot more — you can read all about them in our watchOS 9 guide.
+A number of useful health and fitness additions on the Apple Watch Ultra aren’t unique to this device. watchOS 9 brought advanced training tools to all eligible devices, including heart rate zones, running power, and multisport support for triathletes, plus more detailed sleep tracking, improved heart rate variability data, and a lot more.
 Paired with ever-improving sensors and algorithms, all of these additions elevate Apple’s lineup, especially for athletes.

 While screen taps won’t register, the display itself is plenty visible underwater.
 The images above show two dives with contrasting conditions.
 The left image represents a dive with crystal-clear visibility and shows a bright, legible screen.
 The right image shows murkier conditions during which fish just a meter away were obscured.
 However, the Depth app still shines bright and legible.